Cecilia-Wang/Literature_review_helper/README.md

 8. Enter the names of input text file you downloaded and a name of the output.
 9. Good luck on your literature review.

+Note:
+* Output is csv format so won't support or save any excel formating settings.
+To enable those, save as a excel file.
+* To enable the link to be clickable, select the link and then move cursor to formular bar, click anywhere to activate and then enter.
+Don't change any text.
+If excel is up to date, the link should automatically turn blue.